symphonylyh/3D/Segmentation3D/notes/segmentation_guide/pointgroup-setup.md

 * Semantic and Offset branches are simply MLP layers.
 Semantic is one MLP, offset is 2 MLPs.

 * this [push history](https://github.com/symphonylyh/3D/commit/b22dbd47f4a17e25f44c736ce74ffd9a5e5154fd#diff-50ee2a3bad7b3c5ee26e47b47885e1b680610e1afe7c6b7ac3432f32bd43fff2) records a change in pointgroup.py that originally ignores all semantic predictions <=1, but we have semantic starting from 0, so 0 and 1 are both object categories.

+## DyCo3D Guide

+DyCo3D is almost PointGroup with some extensions.
+To simplify the file structure, I just merge the two architecture.

+DyCo3D has some additional files such as: `checkpoint.py, data_loader_util.py, solver.py, util/draw_utils.py, util/warpper.py, model/transformer.py, config/dyco3d_multigpu_scannet.yaml`.
+It has its own `test.py, train.py` and `model/pointgroup/pointgroup.py, data/scannetv2_inst.py`, I just added a suffix `_dyco3d` to them.
+In `train.py, test.py`, change the `from model.pointgroup.pointgroup import PointGroup as Network` lines accordingly.
+For the data loader, I just copy DyCo3D's `scannetv2_inst.py` and modify to `synthetics3d_dyco3d.py` similar to I did in PointGroup.

+train by `python train_dyco3d.py  --config config/dyco3d_singlegpu_rocks3d-all_colorless.yaml --use_backbone_transformer`.
+In the yaml file, remember the DyCo3D doesn't define epoch, so we need to manually set `max_iter, save_freq, prepare_epochs` based on dataset size.
+In each iteration, it trains on a batch size of data

+test by `python test_dyco3d.py  --config config/dyco3d_singlegpu_rocks3d-all_colorless.yaml --resume exp/rocks3d-all_colorless/pointgroup/dyco3d_singlegpu_rocks3d-all_colorless/checkpoint_iter_5400.pth --use_backbone_transformer`

+Some other modifications are required:

+* In pointgroup_dyco3d.py: generate_proposal(), the logical operator should be changed based on this [issue](https://github.com/aim-uofa/DyCo3D/issues/8).
+* In pointgroup_dyco3d.py: forward(), the object_idxs should include semantic > -1, same as pointgroup modification
+* **Important: in pointgroup_dyco3d.py: loss_fn, the `inst_gt_mask` only includes semantic class >1, modify it at line 801.**
+* Include dice loss from the latest release